Implement a New Minimum Tax on Adjusted Gross Income

 Source: Staff of the Joint Committee on Taxation.

 Under current law, individual taxpayers are subject to statutory tax rates on ordinary income (income other than capital gains and dividends) that rise from 0 percent to 39.6 percent.
-The Affordable Care Act imposed an additional tax of 3.8 percent on investment earnings realized by high-income taxpayers.
-However, people in the highest tax brackets generally may pay a smaller share of their income in income taxes than those brackets might suggest, for at least two reasons.
-First, income realized from capital gains and dividends—which represents a substantial share of income for many people in the highest brackets—is generally subject to income tax rates of 20 percent or less (before the application of the 3.8 percent additional tax).
-Second, taxpayers can claim exemptions and deductions (both subject to limits) to reduce their taxable income, and they can further lower their tax liability using credits.
+Higher-income taxpayers face an additional tax of 3.8 percent on investment earnings.
+However, people in the highest tax brackets generally may pay a smaller share of their income in income taxes than those rates might suggest, for at least two reasons.
+First, income realized from capital gains and dividends—which represents a substantial share of income for many people in the highest brackets—is generally subject to lower income tax rates.
+Second, taxpayers can claim exemptions and deductions to reduce their taxable income, and they can further lower their tax liability using credits.

 This option would impose a new minimum tax equal to 30 percent of adjusted gross income, or AGI.
 (AGI includes income from all sources not specifically excluded by the tax code, minus certain deductions.)
 To reduce the liability associated with the new minimum tax, taxpayers could use just one credit equal to 28 percent of their charitable contributions.
 Taxpayers would pay whichever was higher: the new minimum tax or the sum of individual income taxes owed by the taxpayer and the portion of payroll taxes he or she paid as an employee.
-(When calculating individual income taxes, the taxpayer would include the 3.8 percent surtax on investment income and any liability under the current AMT.)
-The new minimum tax would be phased in for taxpayers with AGI between $1 million and $2 million beginning in 2014; those thresholds would be adjusted, or indexed, for inflation thereafter.
-The option would raise $76 billion from 2014 through 2023, according to estimates by the staff of the Joint Committee on Taxation.
+The new minimum tax would be phased in for taxpayers with AGI between $1 million and $2 million beginning in calendar year 2015; those thresholds would be adjusted, or indexed, for inflation thereafter.